garrandall/popular-music-data/tracks/when-you-get-right-down-to-it-ronnie-dyson.md

 Don't you want to relive
 This moment again

-Ooh, girl, again and again
+Oh, girl, again and again
 All over again, all over again
 Just live it again, just live it again
 We got to live it again, girl